Skip to content

 Is Marian University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Marian University earn a median of $53,501, roughly in line with national averages for graduates.
+Ten years out, alumni of Marian University earn a median of $53,501, roughly in line with the national average for college graduates.

 $49,839